tatticoder/tatticoder/README.md

 - 🤔 I’m looking for help with creating a mail server at my home.
 - 💬 Ask me about my desire to give back to community and save planet
 - 📫 How to reach me: https://sicarius.in
+- 🤠 Learn more about me and what I'm upto [here](https://sicarius.in/about)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Some small fishes swim inside jelly fish
 ---